 At FOCA’s Annual meeting Board Member Donna Gottleib, Chair of FOCAFellowships announced the winners of the $10,000 unrestricted awards for 2014: Lesley Vance, Jennifer West, and Vincent Ramos.

 A show of the artists work will be held at the FOCA office (970 N. Broadway, Suite 208, Los Angeles, CA 90012 from March 28 to April 24.
-A reception for the artists will be held at the same location on March 28 from 6-9 PM including a discussion with the three artists moderated by Grace Kook Anderson, most recently the chief curator of the Laguna Art Museum.
+A reception for the artists will be held at the same location on March 28 from 6-9 PM including a discussion at 7 PM with the three artists moderated by Grace Kook Anderson, most recently the chief curator of the Laguna Art Museum.

 2013 FocaFellowship winners